What is a block?

 Moving blocks around and adjusting your agenda as you go is all part of the design process.
 SessionLab is a drag and drop builder, so you can pick up your blocks and rearrange them easily.

-You can move a block by clicking on any empty space in the block and dragging it into place.
+You can move a block by clicking the dotted menu in the top left corner of any block and dragging it into place.
 Simple as that!

 Duplicating and reusing blocks is a quick way to build out your agenda and save time.
 You can do this by dragging a block while pressing the ALT key on Windows (Option on Mac).
 Your duplicated block will appear where you drop.

-You can also duplicate a block by clicking on the dropdown icon in the upper right corner of the block and selecting the Duplicate option.
+You can also duplicate a block by clicking on the dotted menu in the upper left corner of the block and selecting the Duplicate option.
 Your duplicated block will appear just below the original!

 While designing and iterating, you may want to delete an item in your agenda.
 You’ll be able to restore the deleted content using the recovery feature in the Activity Log; items can be restored up to three days since they were first deleted – after this time you won’t be able to recover the content.